 Governance and Risk Management

-Our teams work together with management and all operating areas to ensure safety, asset integrity, environmental stewardship, and community and stakeholder relations are factored into our decision-making process.
+Safety, asset integrity, environmental stewardship, and community and stakeholder relations are all part of our governance and risk management processes.
 Senior Management supports our teams by ensuring adequate resources are in place to implement programs, maintain documentation and conduct training.

 The Health and Safety, Asset Integrity, Environment, Stakeholder and Indigenous Relations and Community Investment groups report on a regular basis to Senior Management in the Environment, Social and Governance (ESG) Committee, who in turn provide updates to the Heath Safety, Asset Integrity and Environment (HSAI&E) Committee of the Board.
 Progress is tracked regularly and shared across all levels of employees.